The Katalon Blog

 Type: AI-powered testing tool

-Mabl supports the entire testing lifecycle, from test creation and execution to monitoring and maintenance, making it a powerful tool for modern software development teams.
+Mabl supports the entire testing lifecycle, making it a powerful solution for modern QA teams.

 Key features: